 In conclusion, without the consideration of the revenue from CERs, the conclusion of the project activities lacks of commercial attraction is evidenced, so the specific project is in shortage of commercial attraction.

 B.6.
-Emission reductions
+Estimation of emission reductions

 B.6.1.
 Explanation of methodological choices